 Monmouth University Overview

-Located in West Long Branch, New Jersey, Monmouth University is a private not-for-profit institution.
+Monmouth University is a private not-for-profit institution situated in West Long Branch, New Jersey.
 West Long Branch is considered a suburb and offers tranquility and safety near the excitement of a city center.

 What Is Monmouth University Known For?

-- The doctor's degree is the highest degree offered at Monmouth.
+- The doctor's degree is the highest award offered at Monmouth.

 - For the 2017-2018 academic year, 100% of the faculty were full-time.